 NK cells are killer cells.
 NK cells quickly respond when intruders such as viral-infected cells show up.
 Natural killer cells are unique.
 NK cells were able to detect stressed cells in the absence of antibodies.
 NK does not require activation.
 They kill intruders who do not have specific markers.

 Cells of the immune system have unique markers which distinguish them from intruders.
-NK cells recognize intruders who are without markers.
+NK cells recognize intruders who are without tags.

 Antibodies are proteins.
-Antibodies are produced by the immune system.
+The immune system produces antibodies.
 The antibody is also known as immunoglobulin.
 When invaders, also called antigens, invade the foreign body, the immune system reacts to produce antibodies.

 B cells are lymphocytes, white blood cells.
 Some of the B cells produce antibodies which bind to antigens.
 Some of the B cells secrete cytokines.
 Remember?
 Cytokines participate in the intercommunication between cells.